zeeshanali/Online-Help/docs/Graphical_User_Interface_9_0.md

 **<a id="9.3.1.1c"></a>Corosync configuration**

-Corosync configuration and enabling is performed automatically by Manager for Lustre\* software.
+Corosync configuration and enabling is performed automatically by Intel® Manager for Lustre* software.
 However, an administrator may need to reset or configure Corosync when performing maintenance on a server, altering the server's configuration, or troubleshooting problems with Corosync.

 Click the **Actions** menu to access the following commands: